FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 This project uses synthetic data and is intended as a Product Analytics portfolio case study.

-The observed differences between cohorts should not be treated as definitive causal evidence.
+The observed differences between cohorts should not be treated as definitive causal evidence without appropriate experiment validation.

 A real-world experiment would require: